IISE/Arena Student Competition

 Organize your team of 3 engineering undergraduate students and a faculty advisor.
 Sign up for the Fall (October) contest program or the Winter (January) program.

 Following your registration your team will receive the contest rules and problem statement.
 You will have 8 weeks to develop your solution.
-Finalists will be announced in the Spring of 2017 and must be able to attend the IISE Annual Conference and Expo, May 20-23, 2017 in Pittsburgh, PA.
+Finalists will be announced in the Spring of 2017 and must be able to attend the IISE Annual Conference and Expo, May 19-22, 2018 in Orlando, FL.

 General rules and guidelines: